Locality-aware parallel block-sparse matrix-matrix multiplication using the Chunks and Tasks programming model: Programming model

 A key feature of the Chunks and Tasks model is that abstractions are not only provided for work but also for data.
 The Chunks and Tasks library takes care of the distribution of both work and data.
-The user registers pieces of data called chunks to the runtime library.
-In return the user gets an identifier that can be used to specify dependencies later on.
+The user creates data objects called chunks.
+The transfer of responsibility of such a chunk object to the runtime library is referred to as registration of a chunk; in return, the user gets an identifier that can be used to specify dependencies later on.
+After the point of registration the chunk object is read-only.
 This is in a way similar to e.g.~Linda~\cite{Carriero1994633} and Concurrent Collections~\cite{CnC} that also have a ``space'' to which you can add a piece of data and later retrieve it, possibly on another process.
-A key difference is that in Linda and Concurrent Collections the identifier is chosen by the application programmer whereas in Chunks and Tasks the identifier is chosen by the runtime library.
+A key difference is that in Linda and Concurrent Collections the identifier is chosen by the application programmer whereas in Chunks and Tasks, the identifier is chosen by the runtime library.
 On one hand, being able to choose identifiers makes it possible for a process or task to ask for data without any prior communication or interaction whatsoever with the process or task that registered the data.
-On the other hand, it makes it possible to (supposedly unintentionally) introduce inconsistencies where for example several pieces of data with the same identifier exist, e.g.~on distant nodes in a cluster.
+On the other hand, the fact that the runtime library does not control the identifiers means that inconsistencies can be introduced (supposedly unintentionally) where for example several different pieces of data with the same identifier exist, e.g.~on distant nodes in a cluster.
 Perhaps of even greater importance is that such a model makes it difficult for the runtime library to make data available efficiently.
 Any process may ask for any piece of data at any time possibly without any information being available locally about the location of the piece being asked for.
 This stands in contrast to Chunks and Tasks where the library for example can store information about the location in the chunk identifier.
-In this way Chunks and Tasks, by imposing appropriate restrictions, makes life easier both for the application programmer and the runtime library developer.
+In this way, Chunks and Tasks, by imposing appropriate restrictions, makes life easier both for the application programmer and the runtime library developer.